Tetsuya Miyamoto, PhD

 Biography

-Tetsuya Miyamoto is a Research Assistant Professor in the Department Cell Biology and Genetics.
-He received his BS of Science from Hokkaido University in 1999 and his MS in Science in 2001 from Nagoya University in Japan.
-He obtained his PhD in Science from Nagoya University in 2004 working with Dr. Junichi Obokata.
-Dr. Miyamoto has worked as a Postdoctoral Fellow in the Department of Molecular Genetics and Microbiology at Duke University Medical Center under the guidance of Dr. Hubert Amrein.
-Dr. Miyamoto joined the Department of Cell Biology and Genetics at Texas A&M University as a Postdoctoral Research Associate in 2010.
+Dr. Tetsuya Miyamoto is a research assistant professor in the Department of Cell Biology and Genetics.
+He received his bachelor of science from Hokkaido University in 1999 and his master of science in 2001 from Nagoya University in Japan.
+He obtained his PhD in science from Nagoya University in 2004 working with Dr. Junichi Obokata.
+Dr. Miyamoto worked as a postdoctoral fellow in the Department of Molecular Genetics and Microbiology at Duke University Medical Center under the guidance of Dr. Hubert Amrein.
+Dr. Miyamoto joined the Department of Cell Biology and Genetics at the Texas A&M University Naresh K. Vashisht College of Medicine as a postdoctoral research associate in 2010.
 He became a faculty member in the department in May 2018.Research Interests

-- My research interest is in the field of neuroscience, particularly neurons involved in feeding and metabolism.
-Energy homeostasis is achieved through the regulation of a number of physiological processes across multiple organ systems.
+- Dr. Miyamoto's research interest is in the field of neuroscience, particularly neurons involved in feeding and metabolism.
+Energy homeostasis is achieved through the regulation of numerous physiological processes across multiple organ systems.
 The brain plays a crucial role as an integration center in this regulation by evaluating nutritional status and coordinating appropriate physiological responses through secretion of different neuropeptides.
-Using fruit flies as a model organism, we investigate the cellular processes that control their ultimate release.
+Using fruit flies as a model organism, researchers investigate the cellular processes that control their ultimate release.

 - Current projects focus on gluconeogenesis in the fly brain.
-Gluconeogenesis is a metabolic process to convert small carbon molecules (e.g. lactate, amino acids) into glucose.
-In human, gluconeogenesis is thought to occur in the liver and kidney for systemic glucose production.
+Gluconeogenesis is a metabolic process to convert small carbon molecules (e.g., lactate, amino acids) into glucose.
+In humans, gluconeogenesis is thought to occur in the liver and kidney for systemic glucose production.
 However, fruit flies express gluconeogenic genes in a small subset of brain neurons, and their function is to promote neural signaling.
-Using variety of techniques including functional glucose imaging in single neurons, we aim to identify the cellular mechanisms and biological roles of neuronal gluconeogenesis.
+Using various techniques, including functional glucose imaging in single neurons, researchers aim to identify the cellular mechanisms and biological roles of neuronal gluconeogenesis.